FlakM/InMemoryLdap/README.md

   // before going further all resources will be pruned
 ```

+#### start stop style

 On the other hand you might want to use your mocked ldap for longer periods of time (ie with trait `BeforeAndAfterAll`).
+This style might be easily used with java code.
 To do so you might use:

 ```scala